101 the speaker actually seems to say "M. I. T.'s"

 304 The instructor appears to be a woman.
 Judging by hairstyle, the eight students visible in the picture include seven men and one woman.

 307 Three voices are heard in the soundtrack of this film; the narrator, the physicist, and this woman.
 She is not given any name or title in the film.
-I have invented the title "tape supervisor" in order to have some way to refer to her.
+Recently (March 2018) I've received a personal communication from her daughter, identifying her as "Marguerite Mackey, paper tape room manager," who later married Dean Arden and "wrote an operating system for the follow-on to the Whirlwind.

 Could her comment mean that the film is not really representative of normal Whirlwind operating procedure and that the scientist-attending-the-4-a.m. run was dramatic license?
 Or was there, in fact, tension between administrators who would prefer to do batch runs with the users absent and out of their way, and users that wanted to run hands-on, pseudo-interactively?
 The presence of a "night typist," portrayed later in the film, suggests that there must in fact have been considerable demand for late-night program modifications.